limbara/travel-planner/README.md

 # travel-planner
-simple travel planner api. built with Laravel 9.X
+simple travel planner api. built with Laravel 9.X.

+# missing :
+* **Type‌ ‌of‌ ‌the‌ ‌trip** can't really think what this values should be

 ## Instalation Requirement
 * [Docker](https://docs.docker.com/get-docker)